Secure Multiple Domains or Subdomains with a Single Certificate

 Subject Alternative Names (SANs)

-Multi domain SSL Certificates are able to secure multiple domain names (including primary and subdomains) thanks to Subject Alternative Names (SANs), which are additional domain names that are included within the certificate’s Subject field.
+Multi domain SSL Certificates are able to secure multiple domain names (including primary and subdomains) thanks to Subject Alternative Names (SANs), which are additional domain names that are included within the certificate’s SAN field.

 Encryption and Security